-Public transportation is more than a means of getting from one place to another—it’s a reflection of societal values, technological advancements, and generational shifts.
+Public transportation is more than a means of getting from one place to another—it's a reflection of societal values, technological advancements, and generational shifts.
 As cities grow and evolve, so too do the ways in which people interact with transit systems.
+According to the National Transit Database's 2025 annual reports, approximately 55-65% of daily transit riders fall in the working-age 25-54 demographic, while those 55 and older comprise 20-25% of ridership, and those aged 18-24 represent 15-20%.
 From the bustling streets of Tokyo to the quiet corridors of a small Midwestern town, public transit usage varies dramatically across age groups.
 Understanding these differences is crucial for planners, policymakers, and transit agencies aiming to create inclusive, efficient, and future-ready systems.

-This blog post delves into the factors that shape public transit usage among four key generations: Baby Boomers, Gen X, Millennials, and Gen Z. By examining their unique perspectives, preferences, and challenges, we uncover how demographics, technology, economic conditions, and cultural trends influence mobility choices.
-Whether you’re a commuter, a student, or a city planner, this exploration offers insights into the dynamic relationship between generations and public transit.
+This blog post delves into the factors that shape public transit usage among four key generations: Baby Boomers, Gen X, Millennials, and Gen Z (born 1997-2012, according to Pew Research Center).
+By examining their unique perspectives, preferences, and challenges, we uncover how demographics, technology, economic conditions, and cultural trends influence mobility choices.
+Whether you're a commuter, a student, or a city planner, this exploration offers insights into the dynamic relationship between generations and public transit.

 The Role of Demographics and Lifestyle in Transit Choices